An Investigation of Monotonic Transducers for Large-Scale Automatic Speech Recognition: Abstract

 \section{Abstract}

-The two most popular loss functions for streaming end-to-end automatic speech recognition (ASR) are the RNN-Transducer (RNN-T) and the connectionist temporal classification (CTC) objectives.
-Both perform an alignment-free training by marginalizing over all possible alignments, but use different transition rules.
-Between these two loss types we can classify the monotonic RNN-T (MonoRNN-T) and the recently proposed CTC-like Transducer (CTC-T), which both can be realized using the graph temporal classification-transducer (GTC-T) loss function.
+The two most popular loss functions for streaming end-to-end automatic speech recognition (ASR) are RNN-Transducer (RNN-T) and connectionist temporal classification (CTC).
+Between these two loss types we can classify the monotonic RNN-T (MonoRNN-T) and the recently proposed CTC-like Transducer (CTC-T).
 Monotonic transducers have a few advantages.
-First, RNN-T can suffer from runaway hallucination, where a model keeps emitting non-blank symbols without advancing in time, often in an infinite loop.
-Secondly, monotonic transducers consume exactly one model score per time step and are therefore more compatible and unifiable with traditional FST-based hybrid ASR decoders.
-However, the MonoRNN-T so far has been found to have worse accuracy than RNN-T. It does not have to be that way, though: By regularizing the training---via joint LAS training or parameter initialization from RNN-T---both MonoRNN-T and CTC-T perform as well---or better---than RNN-T. This is demonstrated for LibriSpeech and for a large-scale in-house data set.
+First, RNN-T can suffer from runaway hallucination, where a model keeps emitting non-blank symbols without advancing in time.
+Secondly, monotonic transducers consume exactly one model score per time step and are therefore more compatible with traditional FST-based ASR decoders.
+However, the MonoRNN-T so far has been found to have worse accuracy than RNN-T. It does not have to be that way: By regularizing the training via joint LAS training or parameter initialization from RNN-T, both MonoRNN-T and CTC-T perform as well or better than RNN-T. This is demonstrated for LibriSpeech and for a large-scale in-house data set.